-- The university is obligated to investigate all complaints under this chapter.
+4. Confidentiality.
+All complaints received by non-confidential employees at the university must be reviewed and the university may have an obligation to investigate such complaints.
 To facilitate the investigative process and protect the privacy of those involved, all information will be maintained in a confidential manner to the fullest extent permissible by law.
 During an investigation, complaint information will be disseminated only on a need-to-know basis.
 If the complainant wishes to remain anonymous, the university will take all reasonable steps to investigate the allegation without disclosing the name of the complainant to the extent allowed by state and federal law and contractual obligations.
 If the complainant wishes to remain anonymous, the university shall inform him or her that its ability to investigate and respond to the allegation will be limited and that any type of retaliation is prohibited.
 The university will notify the complainant of the steps it will take to prevent and respond to any retaliation to help alleviate the complainant’s concerns.
 However, the university cannot ensure confidentiality, as its legal and contractual obligations may require disclosure of the complainant’s name.
-Reports of crimes to the campus community shall not include the names of the complainants or victims.
+Reports of crimes to the campus community shall not include the names of the complainants.
 Files subject to public disclosure will be released to the extent required by law.

-Upon receipt of a complaint under this chapter, the university may determine whether immediate, interim measures are necessary to protect the complainant from further harassment prior to completion of the investigation and resolution of the complaint.
-Appropriate steps may include, but are not limited to, separating the respondent from the complainant, adjusting schedules, placing an employee on administrative leave, providing counseling, and/or taking other action per WAC 172-121-140.
+Upon receipt of a complaint under this chapter, the university may determine whether immediate, interim measures are necessary to protect the complainant, witness or respondent prior to completion of the investigation and resolution of the complaint.
+Interim measures may include, but are not limited to, implementing a non-contact directive between complainant and respondent, separating the respondent from the complainant, adjusting academic or workplace schedules, placing an employee on administrative leave, assistance with moving student housing locations, development of safety plans, providing counseling, and/or placing a student on interim restriction.
+EWU will make accommodations and provide protective measures if a party requests such measures and they are reasonably available, regardless of whether an incident is reported to law enforcement.
 If the university makes a preliminary determination that conduct in violation of this chapter has created a hostile work or learning environment, the university will take immediate action to stop the harassment, prevent its recurrence, and address its affects.